-The number of meal kit options in Calgary and Edmonton took a major leap last year as the “Big 3” national meal kit companies (HelloFresh, Goodfood, and Chef’s Plate) are now available all throughout Alberta’s two major hubs, similarly to the situation in Toronto.
+The number of meal kit options in Calgary and Edmonton took a major leap recently as the “Big 3” national meal kit companies (HelloFresh, Goodfood, and Chef’s Plate) are now available all throughout Alberta’s two major hubs, similarly to the situation in Toronto.
 They join a couple of local, more niche options.

 A meal kit is a little piece of delicious heaven that arrives on your doorstep each week.

-In a recent interview, Conal Gould HelloFresh’s Canadian head of procurement stated that while they are a truly international company, HelloFresh works with local producers to supply the ingredients for their high quality meals.
+In a recent interview, Conal Gould, HelloFresh’s Canadian head of procurement, stated that while they are a truly international company, HelloFresh works with local producers to supply the ingredients for their high-quality meals.

 For example, he pointed out that they recently sourced peppers from the Red Hat Co-op in Medicine Hat and Airdrie’s Highline Mushrooms.
 Some of Edmonton’s veggies likely come from Sustainitech—which is an experimental local vertical farming innovator.

 Two Calgary-based companies that supply HelloFresh’s Calgary and Edmonton subscription food boxes are Byblos Bakery and Spolumbo’s Fine Foods & Deli.
-Remo Trotta, the sales and marketing manager for Spolumbo’s said that he believed the meal kit company was going to open up new growth for his company stating, “The fact you don’t necessarily need to have a brand name and a relationship with a large, head-office conglomerate in order to provide a product that a delivery company is willing to deal with?
-That absolutely creates some opportunity for smaller producers,”
+Remo Trotta, the sales and marketing manager for Spolumbo’s, said that he believed the meal kit company was going to open up new growth for his company stating, “The fact you don’t necessarily need to have a brand name and a relationship with a large, head-office conglomerate in order to provide a product that a delivery company is willing to deal with?
+That absolutely creates some opportunity for smaller producers.”

 Gould went on to emphasize that HelloFresh’s goal was to shorten the time between producer and consumer—by cutting out the middleman logistics.
 “Our goal is to shorten the supply chain from producer to customer as much as possible … that would mean for Calgarians and people in southern Alberta, the majority of their ingredients are coming from suppliers based in Alberta.”

-Two local meal kit options are Rooted and SPUD.
-These two companies appear to be focused on the market niche that wants to support close to 100% local produce, while being willing to sacrifice choice, slick apps, and lower prices.
+HelloFresh and fellow national food box subscription giants Chef’s Plate and Goodfood are not the only meal kit delivery companies in Calgary and Edmonton.
+Two other local meal kit options are Rooted and SPUD.
+These two companies appear to be focused on the market niche that wants to support close to 100% local produce while being willing to sacrifice choice, slick apps, and lower prices.

 Their website goes on to describe the company’s mission statement:

-Rooted was created so that Calgarians can have access to delicious, plant-based, nutrient dense, chef-curated recipes.
+Rooted was created so that Calgarians can have access to delicious, plant-based, nutrient-dense, chef-curated recipes.
 Inspired by health and made to satisfy, our dream is to change people’s understanding and consciousness around food.

-SPUD is not really a meal kit company first and foremost.
-They are more of a fresh & local food delivery company that also offers limited meal kit options.
+SPUD is not really a meal kit company, first and foremost.
+They are more of a fresh and local food delivery company that also offers limited meal kit options.
 Since starting in 1997, SPUD has consistently emphasized organic, sustainable growing methods that avoid the use of pesticides.
 They are GMO-free (not my cup of tea, but to each their own) and generally appear to target the Whole-Foods-type of consumer that is willing to pay big for their unique produce and delivery to their home.